Samir Boughanem

-Samir Boughanem (born 8 August 1975 in Cluses, France) is a Moroccan retired football player.
+Samir Boughanem (born 8 August 1975 in Ambilly, France) is a Moroccan retired football player.
 He last played for FC Meyrin.

 Career

 Born in France, Boughanem spent most of his career playing as a midfielder for clubs in Switzerland.

 With Neuchâtel Xamax, he played in the 1999 UEFA Intertoto Cup against Shelbourne F.C.

 He signed with the Shamrock Rovers in August 2003 under Liam Buckley and made his debut in the derby against Bohemians on September 1.
 Samir made 14 appearances for the team.

 After he retired from playing, Boughanem received his UEFA A license and began a career as a football manager.
 He was appointed the manager of Swiss 1.
 Liga side Lancy FC in April 2022.